Authorization server (P4AUTH)

 service by prepending the string “proxy-” to the

 [protocol:]host:portdefinition.
-Before you prepend the stringproxy-to the workstation’s IP address, make sure that a broker or proxy is in place. - Protections for non-forwarded commands are enforced by the outer server and use the plain client IP address, even if the protections are derived from lines in the P4AUTH server’s protections table.
+Before you prepend the stringproxy-to the workstation’s IP address, make sure that a broker or proxy is in place. - Protections for non-forwarded commands are enforced by the outer server and use the plain client IP address, even if the protections are derived from lines in the Authorization server’s protections table.